Nick Grigg: Amateur career

 He previously played for Petone and for the under-20 Wellington side in New Zealand.

-When not playing for Glasgow Warriors, Grigg plays for Stirling County.
+When not playing for Glasgow Warriors, Grigg played for Stirling County.

-Grigg has been drafted to Stirling County in the Scottish Premiership for the 2017–18 season.
+Grigg was drafted to Stirling County in the Scottish Premiership for the 2017–18 season.

 Professional career

 He was part of the Hurricanes Development XV in New Zealand.

 Grigg trialled with the Warriors in March 2015 before signing for Glasgow Warriors and securing a place at the Scottish Rugby Academy for Glasgow District as a Stage 3 player.
 Membership of the academy is restricted to Scottish-Qualified players.
 Stage 3 players are aligned to a professional club and given regional support.

 He has played for Glasgow Warriors in their pre-season match against Clermont.
 The Warriors lost the match 28–10.

 He also featured in an early season friendly against the British Army Rugby Union side.
 Glasgow Warriors beat the Army side 71–0.

 He started in the derby match against Edinburgh in an 'A' match at Broadwood Stadium.
 Glasgow Warriors beat Edinburgh, 26–5.
 He made his competitive debut for the Glasgow side on 18 March 2016 against Leinster at Scotstoun Stadium in the Pro12 in a 12 - 6 victory for the Scottish side.
 He became Glasgow Warrior No. 262.

 He graduated from the Scottish Rugby Academy and signed a professional contract with Glasgow Warriors on 23 March 2016.

 He was named in the Pro14 dream team for the 2017–18 season.

 He made 95 appearances for the Warriors, scoring 20 tries for the side.

-It was announced in December 2021 that Grigg would join Japanese side Osaka Red Hurricanes in 2022, joining the club in the new year.